Option

 }

-The Option is a generic type which takes a type parameter Element.
-It has a single field vec which is a vector of Element.
-Vector can have length 0 or 1, and this is used to represent the presence or absence of a value.
+The Option type is a generic type with an Element type parameter.
+It contains a single field, vec, which is a vector of Element.
+The vector can have a length of 0 or 1, representing the absence or presence of a value, respectively.

 In Practice

-To showcase why Option type is necessary, let's look at an example.
+To showcase why the Option type is necessary, let's look at an example.
 Consider an application which takes a user input and stores it in a variable.
 Some fields are required, and some are optional.
 For example, a user's middle name is optional.
 While we could use an empty string to represent the absence of a middle name, it would require extra checks to differentiate between an empty string and a missing middle name.
 Instead, we can use the Option type to represent the middle name.

 module book::user_registry;